-I start out by researching curriculum for each subject that I plan to teach.
-Once I decide on the curriculum that I want, I write it into my Semester Learning Plan.
-The Learning Plan Sheet has columns for the subject, the chosen curriculum, and the number of total lessons in that curriculum.
+After I have researched curriculum for each subject that I plan to teach and decided on the one (or three) that I want to use, I write it all down into the Semester Learning Plan.
+The Semester Learning Plan has columns for the subject, the chosen curriculum, and the number of total lessons in that curriculum.
 I then use the total number of lessons to determine how many lessons per week we need to complete.

 Each month I set new goals for our homeschool on the Monthly Goals sheet.
-These goals range from improving my son’s reading level to increasing time spent on a certain subject that we have pushed to the side.
+These goals range from improving my children’s reading level to increasing time spent on a certain subject that we have pushed to the side.
 Writing down these goals instead of just making mental notes allows me to really focus in on our goals and make sure that we place the appropriate amount of attention in the needed areas.

 Weekly Lesson Plan

 I keep an attendance log for each day that we do school work, go on field trips, or do community service work.
 This page only requires that you write the month and you place a mark inside the star next to the dates that your kids are “in attendance”.

 We are working hard to increase the number of books we read.
 To help with this, I keep up with each completed book in this reading log.
-When it is filled up, Q1 gets a special treat to celebrate!
+When it is filled up, the kids get a special treat to celebrate!

 Our family doesn’t visit the doctor often, but when we do I forget which kid had what within 3 months.
 The doctor visit form helps me to keep track of any illnesses & medications that my kids have throughout the year without having to keep a mental file.

-It is ALWAYS a great idea to practice safety drills (fire, tornado, etc) with your kids.
-I use the Safety Lessons/Drills Form so I can easily see when we are due for a refresher.
+It is ALWAYS a great idea to practice safety drills (fire, tornado, etc) and drug awareness activities with your kids.
+I use the Safety Drills Form so I can easily see when we are due for a refresher.